Orlík killers: Trial, imprisonment and later fates

-On April 18 1997, after a 4-month long trial and nine court sessions, all five defendants were found guilty and convicted of their respective crimes.
+On 18 April 1997, after a 4-month long trial and nine court sessions, all five defendants were found guilty and convicted of their respective crimes.
 Ludvík Černý and Vladimír Kuna were sentenced to life imprisonment, Karel Kopáč to 21 years, Petr Chodounský to 14 years for fraud and Irena Meierová to 12 years.
 Each of them appealed their sentences, but the appellate court later only reduced Kuna and Meierová's sentences (25 years and 10 years, respectively), while upholding the others'.

-Karel Kopáč refused to accept the verdict, and on 15 April 2004, he hanged himself at the Kuřim prison with his pajama cords.
-Irena Meierová was paroled in 2002 and is now said to live in Jinočany under a new identity; Petr Chodounský was released in 2011.
-Vladimír Kuna was paroled for good behavior on 18 June 2013 and is said to live somewhere near Chomutov with his new wife, whom he married in prison.
+Karel Kopáč refused to accept the verdict, and on 15 April 2004, he hanged himself at the Kuřim prison with his pyjama cords.
+Irena Meierová was paroled in 2002 and is now said to live in Jinočany under a new identity; Petr Chodounský was released in 2009, in 2020 started working in social services and in 2021 changed his last name after his wife.
+Vladimír Kuna was paroled for good behaviour on 18 June 2013 and is said to live somewhere near Chomutov with his new wife, whom he married in prison.

 Ludvík Černý later changed his surname to Zámečník and applied for parole on 5 October 2017, but his request was rejected.
 He was also revealed to be involved in two other prominent crimes: